 But if your child(ren) needs more guidance, look at it this way.
 There are about 58 2-page spreads.
 If you were to read from this book once a week, you would need to read about 2 of these 2-page spreads to cover the book in one school year.
 And it wouldn’t take much time.

-For those of you using Let’s Go Geography, we will have a suggested reading schedule for you shortly and will let you know where to get that.
+For those of you using Let’s Go Geography, we have a suggested reading schedule for you.
+You can get the free Reading Guide here.